Our Events Fall 2019

 Click on any event title for more details and to register.
 Registration is required for all events unless listings state otherwise.

 Exhibition | Special Events | Performances | Poetry | Lectures | Seminars & Reading Groups | The Writing Life | Children's & Young Adult Events | Informal and Informational Gatherings

 - Workshop: Women's Leadership in the Creation of Off-Broadway (December 4)

-- Special Presentation: Manydown, a New Jane Austen Play by Sarah Rose Kearns (December 3)
+- Special Presentation: Manydown, a New Jane Austen Play by Sarah Rose Kearns (December 3) - SOLD OUT!

 - Seminar: Jane Mallison, Walt Whitman at 200 (October 2, October 30, November 20, December 18)

 - Special Event: Robert A. Caro with Brenda Wineapple, Working: Researching, Interviewing, Writing (December 11) - SOLD OUT!

 Seminars and Reading Groups